atantos/TextAssociations.jl/docs/src/getting_started/tutorial.md

 end
 ```

-This tutorial provides a comprehensive introduction to TextAssociations.jl.
+This tutorial provides a first introduction to `TextAssociations.jl`.
 By the end, you'll understand how to analyze word associations in text and interpret the results.

-## Prerequisites

-This tutorial assumes you have:

-- Julia 1.9 or later installed
-- TextAssociations.jl installed (`using Pkg; Pkg.add("TextAssociations")`)
-- Basic familiarity with Julia

 ## Your First Analysis